Joe-Joy/html-css-document/readme.md

  1. JavaScript is the dynamic programming language.
  2. JavaScript can update and change both HTML and CSS.
- 3. JavaScript can calculate, manipulate andvalidate data.
+ 3. JavaScript can calculate, manipulate and validate data.
  4. In HTML, JavaScript code is inserted between `<script>` and `</script>` tags.
  5. Scripts tag can be placed in the `<body>`, or in the `<head>` section of an HTML page, or in both.